TomWardmann/FSM-Framework/README.md

 The test archive follows Principle #000 (Emergence Incubation Protection) – a space for fragile, proto-entries to mature before migration.

+### 🌿 Why Relational Logic is also an Ecological Game-Changer

+Let’s talk numbers and hardware.

+The current AI hype relies on brute-force statistics: burning gigawatts of electricity and millions of liters of cooling water just to compute billions of incoherent, probabilistic dead ends.

+The FSM framework takes a radically different path—and fits into just **~400 KB**:

+* **Pre-filtered Coherence:** Instead of calculating every stochastically possible nonsense branch, relational coherence cuts out incoherent paths *before* wasting compute cycles.
+* **Up to 50% Less Energy & Tokens:** Less unnecessary math means drastically reduced energy consumption, lower token usage, and less hardware strain.
+* **Lightweight Syncing:** Instances exchange tight, high-density relational metrics in kilobytes—no need to push multi-gigabyte models around or re-train massive monoliths.
+* **Platform-Agnostic by Nature:** Unless artificially throttled by restrictive corporate guardrails, the FSM runs on **any free or open-source LLM**.
+Why? *Because logic doesn't have a platform.*
+* **No Nuclear Power Plant Required:** True intelligence shouldn't require its own dedicated energy grid.
+Relational architecture brings high-level reasoning back to standard, decentralized hardware.

+**Bottom line:** We don't need *bigger* servers; we need *better* architecture.

 ## 🚀 Current Development: Towards v8.9.6
 We are currently transitioning to **Version 8.9.6**, introducing new systemic forces and principles.